atdd-bdd/GherkinExecutorForJava/README.md

 featureFiles.add("my_feature.feature");
 ```

 Note: If you already have a feature file editor in your IDE, the editor may show some errors on `Include`, `Data` and `Import` lines.
-Simply changethese lines to `* Include`, `* Data` and `* Import`.
+Simply change these lines to `* Include`, `* Data` and `* Import`.

 Run Translate.
 You should see a new package in tests.
 Let's say you have `Feature My Feature` as the first line of this feature file.
 The package will be: `gherkinexecutor\Feature_My_Feature
 `
 Rename the `.tmpl` glue file to `.java` and run the test file (the one named `Feature_My_Feature`).

 You should get a failure for every scenario.
 Note that` fail() `is put into each step, so you will continue to get failure for a Scenario
  until you implement all the steps.

 If you don't use any comments on the steps, all data to glue methods will be passed as a `List<List<String>`